ossuminc/riddl/doc/src/hugo/content/concepts/description.md

 of the capabilities provided by the
 [GeekDoc hugo formatter](https://geekdocs.de/usage/getting-started/)
 including [mermaid](https://mermaid-js.github.io/mermaid/#/README)
 based diagrams.
+Descriptions can also be provided in separate files and via public (no password required) HTTP URLs.

 ## Occurs On
-All definitions
+Every kind of definition.

 ## Contains
-Markdown text either directory or in a file.
+Markdown text either directly in RIDDL, in a file, or via a URL.